-7.5 Shortlisting
+7.4 Shortlisting

-- 7.5.1 After the end of an advertising cycle a shortlist of applicants bidding for the property and meeting the labelling criteria will be produced.
+7.4.1 After the end of an advertising cycle a shortlist of applicants bidding for the property and meeting the labelling criteria will be produced.
 Applicants will be ranked in order of their priority band with Emergency Band above Gold Band, Gold Band above Silver Band and Silver Band above Bronze Band.
-Where more than one applicant in the same priority band appears on the shortlist, they will be ranked in date order as determined by their date in band (see 2.3). - 7.5.2 In circumstances where there is more than one applicant in the same band with the same date in band, the applicant with the earliest registration date will appear higher on the shortlist.
-If there is more than one applicant with the same band, date in band and registration date an officer will make an allocation decision based on the best use of the housing stock and needs of the applicants. - 7.5.3 Applicants are recommended to consider carefully which properties they bid for, as once they appear at the top of one shortlist they will be required to identify their preferred property and will only be considered for that property.
-There are some exceptions to this which are set out in Section 13 on the Offer Process - 7.5.4 When a shortlist of applicants is completed the landlord of the available property may offer an accompanied viewing of the property to a group of the highest priority applicants.
-This is to ensure that if the applicant who tops the shortlist decides not to take the tenancy, the property can be quickly offered to the next person on the shortlist. - 7.5.5 After viewing the property the applicant at the top of the shortlist will be given 24 hours to accept or refuse the offer.
+Where more than one applicant in

+- the same priority band appears on the shortlist they will be ranked in date order as determined by their date in band (see 2.3). - 7.4.2 In circumstances where there is more than one applicant in the same band with the same date in band, the applicant with the earliest registration date will appear higher on the shortlist.
+If there is more than one applicant with the same band, date in band and registration date an officer will make an allocation decision based on the best use of the housing stock and needs of the applicants. - 7.4.3 Preference during shortlisting will be given to applicants within a band who have a proven connection to the local area. - 7.4.4 When a shortlist of applicants is completed the landlord of the available property may offer an accompanied viewing of the property to a group of the highest priority applicants.
+This is to ensure that if the applicant who tops the shortlist decides not to take the tenancy, the property can be quickly offered to the next person on the shortlist. - 7.4.5 After viewing the property the applicant at the top of the shortlist will be given 24 hours to accept or refuse the offer.
 If an applicant is offered a tenancy (verbally or in writing) and does not reply to accept that offer within the deadline given, the landlord will take this as a refusal of the offer.
-If the offer is refused the next

-- person on the shortlist will be offered the property.
-The landlord will work down the shortlist in order. - 7.5.6 In exceptional circumstances an officer may make a decision to bypass an applicant on a shortlist, for example, if, in doing so, the offer could put a vulnerable person at risk of any harm.
-Any such decisions will be explained fully to the applicant in writing by the landlord making the decision and agreed with Breckland Council.
+If the offer is refused the next person on the shortlist will be offered the property.
+The landlord will work down the shortlist in order. - 7.4.6 In exceptional circumstances an officer may make a decision to bypass an applicant on a shortlist, for example, if, in doing so, the offer could put a vulnerable person at risk of any harm.
+Any such decisions will be explained fully to the applicant in writing by the landlord making the decision.
+This is known as a 'sensitive let'.

-7.6 Formal offer of the property
+7.5 Formal offer of the property

-- 7.6.1 Once the applicant has confirmed their acceptance of the tenancy the landlord of the property will write to confirm the formal offer of the tenancy.
-The Housing Allocations system will then not allow that applicant to be considered for any further properties and once the tenancy starts their housing register application will be cancelled. - 7.6.2 Applicants who have been successfully rehoused through the Breckland Housing Allocations scheme will not be eligible to apply again within 12 months of their tenancy start date unless their circumstances have considerably changed leading to a housing needs assessment banding of Emergency, Gold or Silver. - 7.6.3 Once the property is ready to let the landlord of the property will complete the tenancy sign up.
+- 7.5.1 Once the applicant has confirmed their acceptance of the tenancy the landlord of the property will write to confirm the formal offer of the tenancy.
+The Housing Allocations system will then not allow that applicant to be considered for any further properties and once the tenancy starts their housing register application will be cancelled. - 7.5.2 Applicants who have been successfully rehoused through Breckland Housing Allocations.
+Tenants will not be eligible to apply again within 12 months of their tenancy start date unless their circumstances have considerably changed leading to a housing needs assessment banding of Emergency, Gold or Silver - 7.5.3 Once the property is ready to let the landlord of the property will complete the tenancy sign up.

-7.7 Withdrawal of offers
+7.6 Withdrawal of offers